Skip to content

 Cause.
 Stage B B-A-001 made gather partial-write-resilient.
 A fetchOnce throw mid-loop now: (1) writes a synthetic failure receipt for the failing URL, (2) flushes the accumulated source-id batch immediately so prior successes become durable, and (3) continues with the next URL.
 The batch flush no longer drops in-flight source-ids on mid-loop failure.

 Recover.
-Inspect evidence/fetch-log.jsonl to find which URLs failed:
+Inspect evidence/fetch-log.jsonl to find which URLs failed. v0.10.0+ stamps a 5-value rollup status on every receipt (gather_outcome):

 Terminal window